euc-dev/ws1-sdk-intelligence/docs/Apple/ios-tune-logging.md

 ## Logging Network Request

-Network Insights data for `NSURLSession` and `NSURLConnection` is automatically captured and reported to Workspace ONE Intelligence simply by initializing the SDK.
+Network Insights data for `NSURLSession` and `NSURLConnection` is automatically captured and reported to Omnissa Intelligence simply by initializing the SDK.
 See [Network Insights](../../dev-centre/ws1-intel/core-capabilities.md#network-insights-overview).

 If you want to log network requests manually or customize what data gets reported, use these methods.